worldbank/stata-linter/README.md

 ## **Authors**

-This command is developed by DIME Analytics at DECIE, The World Bank's unit for Development Impact Evaluations.
+This command is developed by DIME Analytics at DIME, The World Bank's department for Development Impact Evaluations.

 ## About DIME Analytics